 The branch of law concerned with legal issues involving family relationships.

 All you need is love?
-Don’t believe the hype!
-When it’s over and the rose-coloured glasses come off, you need the knowledge to put it all in perspective and approach separation objectively.
+If only it was that easy!
+Relationships can be really hard work and sometimes the best course of action is to proceed down separate paths.
+When it’s over and the rose-coloured glasses come off, you need the knowledge to put everything in perspective and approach separation objectively.
+North Coast Law are ready to guide you through the family law process to achieve a good outcome for everyone involved.

 Here are some useful concepts you need to know: